WWE News: Former UFC Star Explains Why WWE Chose Not To SIgn Him

-In 2016, the WWE was looking at signing former UFC star Matt Riddle to a contract but everything fell through.
+In 2016, the WWE was looking at signing former UFC star Matt Riddle to a contract, but everything fell through.
 While Riddle has since moved on and enjoyed a successful career in Evolve Wrestling, he still has hopes to make it to the WWE someday.
 Matt appeared on the X-Pac 1-2 360 podcast and explained why the WWE chose not to sign him.

 “They hit me up probably a couple months beforehand and they were like, hey Matt, sorry it took so long, but we’re going to take a pass on you.
 They said, not forever, of course, maybe down the road.
 But they said, because of your past…we don’t want to take a chance.”

 The past problems stems from two failed drug tests that cost him his job in the UFC.
-Both failed drug tests were for marijuana but the WWE still has their strict wellness policy so it was troubling to see a young man make the same mistake twice when given the huge opportunity that Matt Riddle had in the UFC.
+Both failed drug tests were for marijuana, but the WWE still has their strict wellness policy so it was troubling to see a young man make the same mistake twice when given the huge opportunity that Matt Riddle had in the UFC.

 Michael Elgin Launches Glory Pro Today in St. Louis; Faces Matt Riddle, First-Ever Main Event https://t.co/lL5nIBzw9K pic.twitter.com/FVz39EACSG